NKorea man fails in bid to halt US extradition from Malaysia | Law-Order

 NKorea man fails in bid to halt US extradition from Malaysia

-Malaysia's top court ruled on Tuesday that a North Korean man can be extradited to the United States to face money laundering charges, rejecting his assertion that the US charge was politically motivated.
+Malaysia's top court ruled that a North Korean man can be extradited to the United States to face money laundering charges, rejecting his assertion that the US charge was politically motivated.

 Mun denied that he laundered funds through front companies and that he issued fraudulent documents to support illicit shipments to his country.
 He said in his affidavit that he was the victim of a "politically motivated" extradition request aimed at pressuring North Korea over its missile program.